-Medicaid costs have ballooned in recent decades.
+Medicaid costs have soared in recent decades.
 Other states, like Illinois, have tried to reduce effects on their budgets by adopting a variety of assessments and fees.
 Some tax each provider's gross receipts; others base each provider's assessment on its portion of Medicaid disbursements in the state; still others tax the number of licensed beds in a facility by patient day, month, or year.
-It is impossible to summarize the broad and constantly changing pattern accurately, but the following description is the best available as of March 2008.
+It is impossible to summarize the broad and constantly changing pattern accurately, but the following description is the best available as of January 2009.

-Hospital-care assessments are imposed by 15 states, at rates ranging from 1% of gross patient services revenue in New York to 6% of net inpatient revenues in Vermont.
+Hospital-care assessments are imposed by 16 states, at rates ranging from 1% of gross patient services revenue in New York to 5.5% of net inpatient revenues in Vermont and 5.5% of net charges for patient services in New Hampshire.
 New York also imposes an assessment based on each hospital's proportion of costs reported by all general hospitals statewide, limited to 0.1% of such statewide total costs.
-South Carolina's rate is based on each hospital's total expenditures as a percentage of statewide total hospital expenditures; Ohio's assessment is limited to 2% of total facility costs; and Rhode Island's hospital licensing fee is 3.48% of net patient revenue.
+South Carolina's rate is based on each hospital's total expenditures as a percentage of statewide total hospital expenditures; Ohio's assessment is limited to 2% of total facility costs; and Rhode Island's hospital licensing fee is 4.78% of net patient revenue.
 Ohio also charges \$6.25 per bed-day.
 Minnesota imposes an assessment of 2.0% of gross revenues and a surcharge of 1.56% of net patient revenue minus Medicare revenue.
-New Hampshire's rate is 5.5% of net charges for patient services.
-Both Kentucky and West Virginia have rates of 2.5% of gross receipts.
-Maine's rate is 2.23% of fiscal 2004 net operating revenue; Kansas' is 1.83% of fiscal 2001 net operating revenue.
+Kentucky's rate is 2.5% of gross receipts in fiscal year 2006, and West Virginia's is 2.5% of gross receipts.
+Kansas' rate is 1.83% of fiscal 2001 net operating revenue; Maine's is 2.23% of fiscal 2006 net operating revenue, plus 0.74% of net operating revenue in the most recent fiscal year.
 Oregon's tax is set annually by the Director of Human Services and cannot exceed 1.5% of net revenue; the current rate is 0.63%.
 New Jersey charges \$10 per admission, adjusted by a ratio of total gross revenue to inpatient gross revenue.
 Connecticut assesses each hospital its share of expenditures made by the Commission on Hospitals and Health Care.
-In Wisconsin, hospitals are assessed a portion of \$1.5 million annually based on their gross private-pay patient revenues during the year.
+In Wisconsin, hospitals are assessed a portion of \$1.5 million annually based on their gross privatepay patient revenues during the year.
+Idaho charges private rehabilitation or psychiatric hospitals that provide emergency services up to 1.5% of annual net patient revenue; the rate is set annually by the Department of Health and Welfare.